omf2097/openomf/README.md

 Overview
 --------
 libShadowDive is a library for reading and writing One Must Fall 2097 datafiles.
+Note!
+Because we don't yet know everything about OMF2097 file formats and therefore the library keeps changing all the time, libShadowDive is meant to be statically linked to OpenOMF and Omf2097-tools projects by pulling a certain version of it as a git submodule.
+Dynamic linking could be made to work, but there is not much point to it currently.

 Features:
 * HAR Data files (*.AF)